 Adapting to the new environment requires special learning outcomes, for example with regard to new spacial and social conditions.
 Often, learning potential and the willingness to deal with new learning content only arise when a feeling of safety and security has been established.

 For this reason, there is a soft familiarisation phase in the U6 Section: Your child first attends IGS with you for a couple of hours, then attendance hours without you are gradually increased from a few hours to whole days.

-Changing from Nursery to Kindergarten is also possible during the year upon recommendation by the educators in consulation with the parents.
+Changing from Kindergarten to Pre-school is also possible during the year upon recommendation by the educators in consultation with the parents.

-The Starting point for the recommendation is the child’s level of development and the aim of optimal promotion of abilities.
-The change from Kindergarten to Pre-School usually takes place at the end of the school year.
+The starting point for the recommendation is the child’s level of development and the aim of optimal promotion of abilities.
+The change into the age-specific Pre-School program usually takes place at the end of the school year.
 August 15th is regarded as the cut-off date.